ethereum/ethereum-org-website/src/content/contributing/translation-program/translators-guide/index.md

 ### Crowdin warnings {#crowdin-warnings}

 Crowdin has a built-in feature that warns translators when they are about to make a mistake.
 If you suggest a translation and forget to include a tag from the source, translate elements that should not be translated, add several consecutive spaces, forget end punctuation, etc., Crowdin will automatically warn you of this before saving your translation.
-If you see a warning like this, please go back and double check the suggested translation.
+If you see a warning like this, please go back and double-check the suggested translation.

 **Never ignore these warnings, as they usually mean that something is wrong, or that the translation is missing a key part of the source text.**